stakater/stakater-docs/docs/content/sre/gitops/environments.md

 #### 1. Build

 Build environment contains all Tekton pipeline configurations/resources like *pipeline,eventlistener,pipelinrun etc*.
-These pipelines respond to changes in Application/Service soruce repositories.
+These pipelines respond to changes in Application/Service source repositories.
 This environment is used for running pipelines of tenant applications.

 #### 2. Preview

 Preview environment contains all preview application deployments.
 As soon as there is a new PR in application, pipeline creates new environment to test this PR.
 Each PR is deployed in separate namespace.

-#### 3. Dev
+#### 3. Development

-Once the PR is merged; the dynamic test environment is automatically deleted and the helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline.
+Once the PR is merged; the dynamic test environment is automatically deleted and the Helm manifests are pushed to first permanent application environment i.e. `dev` by the CI pipeline.

 ### 2. Other Environments

 Other than CI/CD environment there are applications environments like *qa,staging,pre-prod,prod etc*.
 Application promotion in other environments is done manually by creating a PR to the GitOps repo which includes the:

 - bumping of the chart version and
-- bumping image version in helm values
+- bumping image version in Helm values

 ## Application promotion